Now Reading

 The Best Sunscreens for Beach Holidays

 Ready to enjoy the beach life ahead of you?
-Soaking up the long days and great weather is one of the most amazing parts of the summer, but it doesn’t come without its perils.
+Soaking up the long days and great weather is one of the most pleasant parts of the summer, but it doesn’t come without its perils.
 The most important one is sun radiation, which is responsible not only for sunburn, but also dark spots and photoaging—not to mention, of course, the role it plays in skin cancer.
-Fortunately, there’s a way to enjoy your summer at the beach without getting sunburned or aggravating dark spots and wrinkles—wearing sunscreen!
-We have chosen the best of the best for every situation, thus making sure you will find your next favorite sunscreen.
-Come along and discover the best sunscreens for beach vacations!
+Fortunately, there’s a way to enjoy your summer at the beach without getting sunburned or aggravating dark spots and wrinkles–all you have to do is wear sunscreen!
+To help you out, we’ve rounded up the best sunscreens for beach vacations, so you can enjoy the sun as safely as possible!

 On this post:

-This is one of the main issues with the summer: we wear less clothes, so the skin of our body is more exposed to the sun.
-There are sunscreens for every issue and, although we have already compiled a list of the best body sunscreens, we are choosing some specifically for the beach.
+This is one of the main features of the summer: we wear fewer and smaller items of clothing, and so the skin of our body is more exposed to the sun.
+Body sunscreen becomes a necessity!

-What does this mean?
-It means we’re selection sunscreens with a couple of specific features: they must be both water-resistant and easy to apply on wet skin.
-By selection products with these features, we’re ensuring the product offers long-lasting sun protection when you are in the water, and that it be reapplied as soon as you get out, even if your skin is still wet.
+To help you pick the right body sunscreen to take along to the beach, we’re selecting sunscreens with a couple of specific features: they must be both water-resistant and easy to apply on wet skin.
+By selecting products with these features, we’re ensuring the product offers long-lasting sun protection when you are in the water, and that it can be reapplied as soon as you get out, even if your skin is still wet.

-Regarding water-resistant sunscreens, you can find some that are labeled “water-resistant” on the packaging, which means they last up to 40 minutes in the water and guarantee at least half the protection labeled on the packaging.
-Sunscreens labeled “very water-resistant” last up to 80 minutes.
-Of course, these will also be sweat-proof sunscreens, because they will work the same way with sweat.
+Regarding water-resistant sunscreens, you can find some that are labeled “water-resistant” on the packaging, which means they retain at least half the protection labeled on the packaging after 40 minutes in the water.
+Sunscreens labeled “very water-resistant” can retain that level of protection for up to 80 minutes in the water.
+Both types are also sweat-resistant, of course.

-Lastly, there is one extra feature you may want to include in your sun protection: sand-resistant sunscreens.
-These not only prevent you from looking like a sand-crusted human but also ensure sand doesn’t remove your sunscreen.
+Lastly, there is one extra feature you may want to include in your body-specific sun protection: sand-resistant sunscreens.
+These not only prevent you from looking like a sand-crusted human, but also ensure that friction from the sand won’t remove your sunscreen.

-When it comes to the face, there is one extra thing to consider: dark spots.
+When it comes to facial sun protection, there’s one concern that seems to rise above the rest: dark spots.
 Logically, you can also get dark spots on your body, but melasma is very common on the face.
 Therefore, getting a sunscreen that fully protects from UVA is a must-have, because UVA radiation is responsible for most of the pigmentation associated with dark spots.
-Additionally, you also have blue light interfering with melasma, and no, not the one from your phone—the one from the actual sun.

-As with body sunscreens, it’s mandatory to have water-resistant sunscreens for the face.
+As with body sunscreens, it’s mandatory to pick water-resistant formulas when selecting a facial sunscreen to wear to the beach.
 This comes down to ensuring your sunscreen doesn’t immediately dissolve the minute you get in the water.
 At the beach, it’s not enough to apply your sunscreen—it’s essential to make sure it stays put!

-Lastly, sunscreen sticks are a great way to reapply your protection, as long as they are not at risk of melting.
-If you can secure somewhere with a comfortable shadow you can lay your bag below 35ºC (95ºF), you can take a sun stick to the beach.
+Sunscreen sticks are a great way to reapply your protection, as long as they are not at risk of melting.
+If you can secure a beach spot in the shade, somewhere you can lay your bag that’s below 35ºC (95ºF), you can take a sun stick to the beach.
 If it’s scorching hot, you might want to avoid them altogether, or you’ll risk finding a pool of melted sunscreen in your bag.

 The

-All in all, choosing the right sunscreens for the beach is all about achieving maximum protection.
-Not only making sure that the formula itself already protects against radiation, but making sure you apply it all over and it stays put.
-You can explore thousands of sunscreen options in the shop to ensure you find the perfect one for you!
+All in all, choosing the right sunscreen for the beach is all about maximizing protection while ensuring comfort and ease of application.
+You can explore thousands of sunscreens in the shop to find the perfect option for you!

 All cosmetics at your fingertips.